-The Benchmark framework was developed during 2020 with EY and through collaboration and feedback with almost 50 signatory investors, investor network experts, leading climate research and data organisations and corporate stakeholders to establish assessment indicators that are robust, fair, and applicable to local markets and across sectors.
-The Climate Action 100+ Technical Advisory Group, comprised of Carbon Tracker Initiative (CTI), InfluenceMap (IM), Transition Pathway Initiative (TPI) and 2° Investing Initiative (2DII), has been central to the overall development of the new Benchmark and the indicators used to assess focus company alignment.
+The Climate Action 100+ Technical Advisory Group, comprised of Carbon Tracker Initiative (CTI), InfluenceMap (IM), Transition Pathway Initiative (TPI) and 2° Investing Initiative (2DII), has been central to the overall development of the new Benchmark and the indicators used to assess focus company alignment with the initiative’s goals.
 This benchmarking project was undertaken through the leadership and support of the Climate Action 100+ Steering Committee and the investor network staff.